NateEag/how-i-code/drafts/devops.rst

 SLI - Service Level Indicator.
 A quantitative metric that rigorously describes the level of service being provided by some aspect of the service.
-Availability (a.k.a. request success rate in chapter 3), request latency, error rate, and system throughput (in requests per second) are several examples of standard SLIs.
+Availability (a.k.a. request success rate in chapter 3), durability (percentage of stored data that are successfully retrieved from the system), request latency, error rate, and system throughput (in requests per second) are several examples of standard SLIs.
 SLIs are usually considered in aggregate over some time window.

+SLO - Service Level Objective.
+A value range the organization chooses to taret for a given SLI; e.g. keeping system availability >= 99.5%, or 200 ms <= request latency <= 1000 ms. SLOs should be published and advertised to users.
+Google has had the comical problem of a service massively exceeding its SLOs, so internal development teams made the dangerous assumption that it was perfectly reliable.
+Their solution was to schedule sufficient downtime to stay within their SLO's upper bound, so that other teams would stop writing code that assumed perfect reliability.

+SLA - Service Level Agreement.
+A legal contract defining the consequences for failing to meet SLOs.

+What SLIs you should collect is a business question, as touched on in chapter 3.
+Don't define too many or you'll drown in trying to track them all.

 Chapter 5 - Eliminating Toil